Believe (Luna Sea song)

-"Believe" is the first single by Japanese rock band Luna Sea, released on February 24, 1993.
-It reached number 11 on the Oricon Singles Chart, and charted for seven weeks.
-In 2000, it was certified Gold by the RIAJ for sales over 200,000.
+"Believe" is the first single by Japanese rock band Luna Sea, released by MCA Victor as their major label debut on February 24, 1993.
+It reached number 11 on the Oricon Singles Chart, and sold over 200,000 copies.

 Overview

 This single version of "Believe" is slightly different from the one on the album, Eden.
-Inoran is claustrophobic, this inspired him to compose the B-side "Claustrophobia".
+The song was originally called "AI", and is a rewritten version of the band's earlier song "Conclusion".
+Guitarist Inoran is claustrophobic, which inspired him to compose the B-side "Claustrophobia".

 The title track was re-recorded for their 2000 compilation album Period -the Best Selection-.
 Luna Sea played "Believe" jointly with X Japan at the hide memorial summit on May 4, 2008.

+Reception

+"Believe" reached number 11 on the Oricon Singles Chart, and charted for seven weeks.
+In 2000, it was certified Gold by the RIAJ for sales over 200,000.
+In a 2021 poll conducted by Net Lab of 4,805 people on their favorite Luna Sea song, "Believe" came in seventh place with 285 votes.